Shiray427/CEPARCO-SIMD-Programming-Project/README.md

 -> mention register push pop, probably talk about +3 vs +4 problem? boundary handling (mention as a single run of the serial implementation etc.)

 This implementation uses XMM registers to perform SIMD operations and utilizes the paddd instruction, which operates on 4 packed integers, allowing for parallel processing of 4 elements.
+7 registers are used to get the seven input elements required for the stencil operation.
+Although theoretically, it'll work on 4 integers at a time, due to the possibility of a violationError, in which the program accesses memory that has not been allocated, it was changed such that it will only work on 3 integers at a time, this makes it slightly more inefficient than ideal.
+Another obstacle was that due to making it such that it only works on 3 integers at a time, there were always some elements that do not get solved for.
+To rectify this, we used the serial asm x86-64 implementation to solve for the last couple elements, this is slightly inefficient but also ensures that no violationError occurs.
+As an example of the violationError, if we were on the last loop with only 3 elements left, the last packed integer of the last register would be the 16 bytes after the end of the allocated memory for the input array.

 #### Screenshots
 ##### x86 SIMD AVX2 using XMM Output at 2^20 (Debug)